Consultant strike will have ‘biggest impact yet’ on NHS | ITV News

 Analysis also shows consultant pay has fallen way behind the likes of lawyers, architects and financial advisers, the BMA said.

-Dr Sharma said: “This dispute is not just about one year’s pay settlement, it is about the reality of 14 years of consultant pay falling behind, about our a loss in our pay in real terms of 35% and the broken pay review system that has allowed this to happen.
+“This dispute is not just about one year’s pay settlement, it is about the reality of 14 years of consultant pay falling behind, about our a loss in our pay in real terms of 35% and the broken pay review system that has allowed this to happen," Dr Sharma said.

-“Last week, the Prime Minister described the pay review body’s 6% pay uplift as a ‘significant pay award, one of the most significant we’ve had in decades’ and yet our profession languishes so far behind tens of thousands of other workers in terms of our pay and working conditions.

 “Consultants will stand on the picket lines today because we are angry and at rock bottom.
 We never wanted to be forced into taking this huge step.